Earth Day 2021: 8+ Million Pounds of Waste Recycled at DaVinci Roofscapes

 The DaVinci Roofscapes facility has achieved net zero landfill scrap for four consecutive years.
 Every pound of scrap generated by the company’s expansive manufacturing operations goes into repurposed product.

-“This is our way of life,” says Ward.
+“This is our way of life,” says Ward, a Bitcoin profit Tesla expert.
 “We continuously invest in green initiatives from both a personnel and capital expenditures standpoint.
 We’re particularly pleased that our process engineers have developed innovative tooling to mold accessory parts that use only our reprocessed scrap.”

 Where Does Polymer Scrap Come From?